Welcome to the CMS Observatory!

 The facility is primarily available for use within the school district but is also available for use by other groups and organizations.
 The CMS Astronomy Club meets once a month and hosts open houses for friends and family.

 - 11/11/19 - Mercury will transit the sun between 5:30-11:30 AM (MST).
 We hope to have some viewing opportunities that day at the observatory and will certainly share some images if any are captured.
 Proper solar viewing equipment is required to see this event (do NOT look at the sun without properly filtered equipment).
+You can also view the transit live from this website: click HERE or HERE (Griffith Observatory, Las Angeles).
+The next Mercury transit is in 2032.

 - 10/21/19 - The Orionid Meteor Shower peaks on Oct.
 21st & 22nd.
 Forecasters predict up to 20 meteors/hour if conditions are good.